'Life-Threatening Arctic Blast' Surges Into Midwest, Barreling Toward Eastern U.S.

 What are you seeing outside right now? #WinterStorm #snowday #PolarVortex2019 pic.twitter.com/bWJG1VEj2y

 Frigid weather has already started to hit the Dakotas, Minnesota, Wisconsin and Illinois.
-It is expected to sweep into the eastern U.S. in coming days, forcing residents and businesses, governments and schools to adapt to intensely cold temperatures.
+It is expected to sweep into the Eastern U.S. in coming days, forcing residents and businesses, governments and schools to adapt to intensely low temperatures.

-Wisconsin could see wind chill values from minus-30 to minus-50 degrees, Gov. Tony Evers said as he declared a state of emergency in his state Monday afternoon.
+Wisconsin could see wind chill values from minus 30 to minus 50 degrees, Gov. Tony Evers said as he declared a state of emergency in his state Monday afternoon.

 "When it gets this cold, nobody should be outside unless it is absolutely imperative for them to be outside," Douglas Brunette, an emergency room doctor at Hennepin Healthcare, told Minnesota Public Radio.